19 famous filming locations in the Cotswolds

 Perhaps the most photographed street in the Cotswolds, Arlington Row in Bibury was chosen for a scene in fantasy film Stardust.

 “I’ve got enemies in South Cerney, I’ve got enemies in North Cerney, I’ve got enemies in Cerney Wick.
 I’ve got enemies in Bourton on the Water.”
-BBC’s hilarious mockumentary has got millions in stitches up and down the country.
+BBC’s hilarious mockumentary This Country has got millions in stitches up and down the country.

 Filmed in Northleach, it follows the adventures of cousins Kerry and Kurtan as they battled the lows and even-lowers of growing up in the rural Cotswolds.
 Read our interview with creators Daisy and Charlie Cooper here.